 Some years ago the W.I. published a leaflet showing several walks in the area.

 Kerry Chapel was opened as an Independent (i.e. Congregational) Chapel in 1824 and Samuel Bowen, the Classical Tutor of the North Wales Independent College, Newtown, became its first pastor.
 However, by 1849 the Chapel had been acquired by the Baptists and Richard Owen, of Upper Green Newtown, became its first Baptist Minister.
 In January 1856 he left Kerry to become a student at Pontypool Baptist College and he returned to Kerry for his second pastorate from 1860 to 1863.
-The Chapel’s last fulltime minister was Revd John Bridge from 1977 to 1983.
-However, since October 2011 Mr. Rob Saunders has served as Minister-in-Training (Student Pastor) of both Kerry and Sarn Baptist Chapels.
+The Chapel’s current minister is Maggie Rich.

 Organisations in Kerry